scacchig/Synergy-Chess/README.md

 if diff < 0 : best move = move CE / 2

+cr8)  if between 7 CE there is an absolute majority of 2 CE with equal moves and if is True this is Bst Move, but if not, proceed to the next check - cr9)

-cr7) -  the CE all give different moves : best move = move of chess engine number 8
+cr9) -  the CE all give different moves : best move = move of chess engine number 8

 # Note :